Medically reviewed on September 28, 2017

 What other drugs will affect cobicistat, elvitegravir, emtricitabine, and tenofovir?

 Many drugs can interact with cobicistat, elvitegravir, emtricitabine, and tenofovir.
 Some drugs should not be used together.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
 Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with this medicine.
-Give a list of all your medicines to any healthcare provider who treats you.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Stribild (cobicistat / elvitegravir / emtricitabine / tenofovir)